selimfirat/news-spider/report.md

 ## Named Entity Recognition

 #### Task Definition
-In this task we want to classify named entities.
+Named entity recognition is the extraction of named entities from the text.

 Sequence to sequence labeling is a common problem in Natural Language Processing literature.
 Named entities are real world object with proper names such as people, locations, organizations.

 Named entity recognition is challenging task.
 Named entities can be defined differently in different human labelers.
 Also, substrings of some named entity may also be another named entity.
-For example, "Mustafa Kemal Caddesi" is
+For example, "Mustafa Kemal Caddesi" is a location whereas "Mustafa Kemal" is a person.
+Also, context awareness is required since "İpek" may be a person name as well as a product name.

+For NER Task we implement a similar architecture to the one proposed by Kuru et al. [20] which is discussed in Related Work section of NER.
+In this project, we only extract PERSON, LOCATION, ORGANIZATION named entities.

 #### Character Embeddings
 One-hot character vectors are converted to distributed representation of characters.
 Embeddings are learned during training of the network.
-This is simply a dense layer of neurons wi
+This is simply a dense layer of neurons that learn the distributed representation of characters.
+This kind of embedding would highly reduce data sparsity

 #### LSTM
 Recurrent neural networks(RNNs) achieved state-of-art results in many languages.
 However, original RNNs are One type of them are Long Short Term Memory which is originally created to overcome exploding gradient problem during training.